intervalplace/aon/README.md

 };
 ```

 The node verifies hash integrity on every inbound object.
-It does not interpret `payload` — that is the namespace's responsibility.
+It does not interpret `payload`.
+That is the namespace's responsibility.

 ## Running a node